regcs/AliceLG/README.md

 1. Install the Holoplay Service App and the Holoplay Core SDK on your PC or Mac.

 2. Install Allice/LG by opening Blender:
-   - Navigate to _File → User Preferences → Add-ons → Install Add-on from file_
+   - Navigate to _Edit → Preferences → Add-ons → Install ... → Install Add-on_
    - Select the .zip file and click "Install"
    - Enable the addon by activating the check box next on the left.
    - Click "Save User Settings" to keep the addon enabled.